NordicAgents/IndustriConnect-MCPs/README.md

 ## Contributing & Roadmap

-- Each protocol project references a roadmap document under `docs/roadmap/` that outlines planned features and phases.
 - Contributions are welcome as:
   - New tools or coverage within an existing protocol
   - Improvements to mocks and test scenarios